 or regular potatoes.

-team will teach you (and whoever prepares your meals, such as your mom or dad)
+health care team will teach you (and whoever prepares your meals, such as your

-meal planning guidelines.
-Your meal plan won't tell you specific foods to eat, but
+mom or dad) meal planning guidelines.
+Your meal plan won't tell you specific foods

-it may suggest mealtimes, food groups to select from, and the amounts to eat from
+to eat, but it may suggest mealtimes, food groups to select from, and the amounts

 There's no sense in having a boring diet you won't stick to, so your nutrition